lewiseason/read-device/README.md

 * [ ] Write useful man pages
 * [ ] Analyse concurrency/performance
 * [ ] Packaging?
 Not hard to bundle in an RPM package, symlink groff files and create `/etc/read_device`
+* [ ] Improved exceptions.
+Use standard ones more, and write sensible messages

 ## Installation